 You can access the park from East, West, and through the main entry to the National Park, and we recommend heading to the main hub to find the start point of multiple trails, and to say a quick g’day to the very friendly family of Kangaroos residing by the John Forrest Tavern.

-As we head further south through towards Kalamunda, be prepared for iconic city views as well as the loud gushing of water down the Darling escarpment on one of Perth’s most rewarding waterfalls.
+As we head further south towards Kalamunda, be prepared for iconic city views as well as the loud gushing of water down the Darling escarpment at one of the most stunning Perth waterfalls.

 Lesmurdie falls is the perfect sweet treat after completing one of the numerous trails that tour the top and bottom of the falls, such as a 5km Pal Terrace hike or a short and sweet wander to the top of the falls.
 Pack a picnic and enjoy the beautiful city skyline at sunset with friends, or enjoy the falls to yourself with an early morning sunrise visit.

 You can join The Hike Collective for the most magnificent sunset guided hike at the falls and hear about the ‘heyday’ of the falls while watching the sunset over the city.